Baba Ghanoush Recipe (Eggplant Dip)

 2

-In the meantime, over medium-high heat, add a tablespoon of olive oil, add the diced onion, red pepper, and diced jalapeno, and saute for 3 minutes.
-Add ½ teaspoon of salt, 1 teaspoon of black pepper, 1 teaspoon of cumin, and ½ teaspoon of coriander, mix all together for another 2 minutes, drizzle with one tablespoon of molasses, remove from the heat and set aside.
+While the eggplants are roasting, heat 1 tablespoon of olive oil in a pan over medium-high heat.
+Add the diced onion, red bell pepper, and jalapeño, and sauté for about 3 minutes until they begin to soften.
+Season with ½ teaspoon of salt, 1 teaspoon each of black pepper and cumin, and ½ teaspoon of ground coriander.
+Stir everything together and cook for another 2 minutes.
+Finish by drizzling in 1 tablespoon of pomegranate molasses, then remove from the heat and set aside to cool.

 3